Kitware/CMake/Help/variable/CMAKE_POLICY_WARNING_CMPNNNN.rst

 ------------------------------

-Explicitly enable or disable the warning when CMake Policy ``CMP<NNNN>`` is not set.
-This is meaningful only for the few policies that do not warn by default:
+Explicitly enable or disable the warning when CMake Policy ``CMP<NNNN>`` has not been set explicitly by :command:`cmake_policy` or implicitly by :command:`cmake_minimum_required`.
+This is meaningful only for the policies that do not warn by default:

 * ``CMAKE_POLICY_WARNING_CMP0025`` controls the warning for
   policy :policy:`CMP0025`.